davidcelis/davidcel.is/README.md

 # davidcel.is

 This is the code for my personal website and blog, which you can visit at [davidcel.is](https://davidcel.is/)!
 It's a Ruby on Rails application that's still under active development.
+Right now, you can read articles and notes that I write/post, see a (somewhat) curated set of my photos as I take them, or just read more about me.
+If you don't want to spend a bunch of time on my website proper, I guess you can also [subscribe via RSS](https://davidcel.is/feeds/main) or read my posts on other social media websites.
+Currently, I syndicate to [Mastodon](https://xoxo.zone/@davidcelis) and [Bluesky](https://bsky.app/profile/davidcel.is).

-Right now, you can read a short bio of me, peruse some articles and notes I've already written, and even subscribe to RSS Feeds of my articles, notes, or all of my posts combined.
-Soon, I hope to add full support for writing those short-form notes and an authenticated posting interface for myself so I can just pull out my phone, type up my short thoughts, and hit "Send", just like I would have on Twitter (RIP).
+For myself, there's an admin to manage my posts and photos, although I don't sync edits to Mastodon or Bluesky yet.
+I also set up a post composer for myself using [ink-mde](https://github.com/davidmyersdev/ink-mde) so I can just pull out my phone, type up my short thoughts, and hit "Send", just like I would have on Twitter (RIP).
+Both the admin and the post composer are locked behind an OAuth handshake with GitHub.

-The design is a modified version of [Tailwind's Transmit UI template](https://tailwindui.com/templates/transmit), but the code was written by me, and it was largely written for me.
+The design is a modified version of [Tailwind's Transmit UI template](https://tailwindui.com/templates/transmit), but the code was written by me, and it was largely written _for_ me.
 There's a lot of hard-coded personal text, and there's currently no theming to make it easy to customize its appearance.
 You're free to use this code to develop your own website, but you'll want to do proper personalization to make it yours!

 ## License